To some Democrats in Congress, Obama is a new man

 Slaughter was referring to the aggressive agenda Obama has pursued since winning re-election in November, with immigration reform and gun violence, longtime favorites of the progressive base of the Democratic Party, at the top of the list.

-He faced the broadest barrage from his own party in December 2010, when he compromised with Republicans by agreeing to extend the so-called Bush tax cuts, instead of letting them expire.
+He faced a broadest barrage from his own party in December 2010, when he compromised with Republicans by agreeing to extend the so-called Bush tax cuts, instead of letting them expire.

 That was the darkest moment for House Democrats, who had lost control of their majority in the mid-term election the month before, in part because of Obama's handling of the economy.

-Fresh from what Democrats see as an Obama triumph in this January's "fiscal cliff" showdown with Republicans, members gave the president a sustained ovation here on Thursday.
+Fresh from what Democrats see as an Obama triumph in January's "fiscal cliff" controversy, members gave him a sustained ovation here Thursday.

-A reflective Obama said: "The fascinating thing about this job is that the longer you are in it, the more humble you get and the more you recognize your own imperfections."

-Noting there's more work ahead, Obama added, "What we've learned over the last four years - at least what I have learned - is that it won't be smooth, it won't simple, there will be frustrations, there will be times where you guys are mad at me."

-Democratic Representative Chris Van Hollen of Maryland said that he sees a "reinvigorated" Obama in the wake of winning a second term.
+Speaking to Reuters just before Obama was scheduled to address the Democratic retreat, Maryland Representative Chris Van Hollen said that he sees a "reinvigorated" Obama in the wake of the November election.

-"This is not as a result of some personality change," Van Hollen said.
+"This is not as a result of some personality change on the part of the president," Van Hollen said.
 "It is a result of the fact that he has the public wind behind him coming out of the election."

 Now that he's at 53 percent - as of February 3 - he's a man in demand.